-- Segmentation Rule Search lets you quickly find rules that apply to sources and destinations. - A workload, an IP address, or a set of labels can represent sources and destinations. - Using this feature helps you identify rules that are getting applied to your workloads due to unnecessarily broadly applicable rulesets or human errors.
+- Segmentation Rule Search allows you to quickly find rules that apply to sources and destinations. - A workload, an IP address, or a set of labels can represent sources and destinations. - Using this feature helps you identify rules that are getting applied to your workloads due to unnecessarily broadly applicable rulesets or human errors.

-To search for rules:
+To search for rules

-- 1. From the PCE web console menu, choose Policies.
-The Policies page appears with a tab Rule Search. - 2.
+- 1. From the PCE web console menu, choose Policies. - 2.
 Choose the Rule Search tab.